gh640/SublimePypiPackageInfo/README.md

 Install the package.

-1. Install [Package Control](https://packagecontrol.io/installation) to your Sublime Text 3.
+1. Install [Package Control](https://packagecontrol.io/installation) to your Sublime Text 3 if you haven't.
 2. Open the command palette and select `Package Controll: Install Package`.
 3. Search for and select `PypiPackageInfo`.